sundarenius/React-redux-simple-app/README.md

-SUPER simple ADD/DELETE IMAGES React and Redux app.
+SUPER simple ADD/DELETE IMAGES Archive built with React and Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).